-This week in the Paleo Plan world, We found a few articles, websites or blog posts that we thought were interesting this week.
+This week in the Paleo Plan world, we found a few articles, websites, or blog posts that we thought were interesting.
 Thought I’d share them here.
 On top of that, we reached some milestones ourselves this week.
 We finished editing our upcoming book, The Complete Idiot’s Guide to Eating Paleo with Penguin Publishing, which will be out in April ’12.
-You can pre-order the book now here.
 We also made some serious progress on our upcoming Paleo Challenge eBook – more to come on that soon.

 Next up, have you seen this guy at fit2fat2fit.com?
 He’s all but destroying his physical and emotional health, not to mention his marriage, by trying to prove to all of us just how bad the typical American diet and lifestyle really are.
 He went from being a super ripped, hot guy to, well, an average American, in the last 6 months.
 He hopes to reverse that and show you in his blog how he does it (the transformation will include Paleo-ish food choices).
 Here’s a primer.

 Paleo Is Healthy (Medicine Says So)

 Also, conventional medicine is coming to terms with the fact that eating Paleo may just help your health after all.
 Duh.
 Here’s CBS report on how docs, nutritionists, and even CBS reporters are coming to their senses.